How to Choose Your Cruise to the British Isles and Northern Europe

 The scenery changes further north, beyond the fjords and across the Arctic Circle.
 Meadows give way to brown tundra, on which reindeer graze all summer.
 You’ll be able to visit husky farms in Tromso, learning about the work of sled dogs, or join a king crab safari, or meet the local Sami people and hear about their culture.
 From Honningsvag, take a tour to the North Cape and stand on the windswept cliff that marks the most northerly point of continental Europe.

-In a Nutshell: A voyage around the Baltic is a cultural odyssey through some of Europe’s great cities, from chic Copenhagen to arty Helsinki and Stockholm, all sophisticated but understated beauty.
-St. Petersburg, of course, is a highlight, thanks to its extravagantly gilded buildings and art treasures.
+In a Nutshell: A voyage around the Baltic is a cultural odyssey through some of Europe’s great cities, from chic Copenhagen to arty Helsinki and Stockholm, all sophisticated and with understated beauty.
 So come prepared for a hefty dose of culture – and make time to soak up the enviable lifestyle of these cool locations, maybe absorbing a bit of Scandi ‘hygge’ – a sense of comfort and well-being.

 What You’ll See: More than 1,000 years of history unfolds on a voyage around the Baltic Sea, from the age of the Vikings to the magnificent architecture of the Hanseatic era, to more recent reminders of the Cold War years and the current vogue for everything Scandinavian, from design to hygge and noir thrillers.